MileHacker Logo

 • For cruises within the Schengen area, checks are usually minimal or non-existent.

-• River transportation does not extend to Cascais.
+• River transportation does not apply to Cascais.

 Departure Timing

 For international (non-Schengen) flights, arrive at LIS at least 3 hours before departure.
-For Schengen flights, arrive 2 hours prior.
+For Flights within the schengen area, be THERE two hours prior.

 Departure Procedures